fegennari/3DWorld/README.md

 http://casual-effects.com/data/

 System requirements:
 * Windows 7/8/10 (Runs on Windows 7, but I've only built on 8 and 10).
-Linux if you create a makefile for gcc.
+Linux when using the makefile with gcc.
 * Microsoft Visual Studio 2015 (or newer?).
 The professional version is needed for OpenMP support.
 You can also try to use gcc.
 * A relatively new generation of Nvidia or ATI GPU (Runs on my laptop with Intel graphics, but at 12-20 FPS)
 * At least 4GB system memory for the larger scenes